Drivers whose parking obstructs dropped kerbs will now be faced with a £70 fine.

 The council also wishes to remind drivers that it is an offence to park blocking a kerb which has been lowered.

-These include a pedestrian crossing, access to premises where a white ‘H’ bar appears.
+These include a pedestrian crossing, access to business premises where a white ‘H’ bar appears.
 Also, it applies to access to a driveway in a residential area.

 Above all, they say that parking on pedestrian crossings is a priority.
 However, they also warn that civil enforcement officers can be taken to enforce all three.